 - Snow slides are more likely to happen when you ski off-piste

 If you are at all worried about going off-piste, the best advice is to avoid doing so and to remain in well-marked areas of a slope and ski run.
 Should you be injured off-piste, you could find it a lot harder to file skiing accident claims.
 That’s because proving the liability of a third party could be a lot more challenging.

 However, if a guide takes you skiing off-piste and you suffer an injury as a result, we would assess whether they could be held responsible for the accident due to negligence or poor instructions.
 We would establish if you have a case to file a personal injury claim against the guide or another third party for skiing accident compensation.

-- You can’t stop vomiting
+- Can’t stop vomiting

-- You have problems remembering anything
+- Having problems remembering anything

-- You underwent brain surgery
+- Undergoing brain surgery

-- You suffered concussion
+- Suffering a concussion

 It is worth noting that any symptoms typically present themselves in around 24 hours, but occasionally, it can take up to 3 weeks before you start feeling something is wrong.

 When it comes to severe head injuries, medical attention must be sought straight away.
 If your skiing accident resulted in the following, you would need to be hospitalised as soon as possible:

 - Remain unconscious – even if this is for a brief amount of time